benjGam/Response-Normalizer/README.md

     Using this decorator means "For the formatting rule where `subStringSequence` is contained in table, do not apply formatting".
 If you do not specify any rule, all formatting rules will be ignored.
     </details>
+- `IgnoreNormalization()`: This decorator has to be applied above handler declaration.
+It's used to do not submit handler response to any form of normalization.